mikesol/wall/docs/src/README.md

 2
 w> (& a b) 5
 3
+w> a 'q
+Error.
+The key 'q does not exist on the object `a`.
 ```

 Sometimes, when constructing or destructuring an object, it's useful to refer to other bits of the object.
 You can do that with the following conventions: